 The tyres are the only contact between the vehicle and the road, so it is essential to keep them in good condition.
-You must comply with the local rules given in the highway code.
+You must make sure that your tyres conform to local road traffic regulations.

 For your safety, please respect the speed limit.